rajinigurijala/Capstone4/README.md

 # Urban Sound Classification
 Un-Supervised Learning Capstone Project

+Sonic event classification is a field of growing research.
+Most of these researches focuses on music or speech recognition.
+There are scarce works on environment sounds with very few databases for labeled environment audio data.

 In this capstone project, UrbanSound8K Audio Dataset was used.
-T

 ## Data Set

-he dataset is comprised of 8732 slices (audio excerpts) of up to 4 s in duration extracted from field recordings crawled from the Freesound online archive.
+The dataset is comprised of 8732 slices (audio excerpts) of up to 4 s in duration extracted from field recordings crawled from the Freesound online archive.

 Each slice contains one of 10 possible sound sources: air conditioner, car horn, children playing, dog bark, drilling, engine idling, gun shot, jackhammer, siren, street music.